mayflower/TheLastRESTService/README.md

 ### Stateful Sessions

 Each request is bound to a session (via `X-Session-ID` header or derived from auth token).
-Session state persists between requests, storing JSON collections in memory.
+Session state persists between requests, storing JSON collections as files in `/tmp/sandbox_data/<session-id>/`.

 ### Security Boundaries